After Washington College

 Graduate schools require applicants to take the Graduate Record Examination.
 If you are thinking of going to graduate school any of Economics faculty are more than happy to talk with you about it so do not hesitate to contact us.

 Law schools require applicants to register with the Law School Data Assembly Service and take the Law School Admissions Test.
-Students thinking of going to law school should also be sure to talk with the College’s law school advisors, Professors John Taylor and Michael Harvey.
+Students thinking of going to law school should also be sure to talk with the College’s law school advisor, Professor Michael Harvey.